Myron Michailidis: Greek National Opera (2011–2017)

-One of Michailidis most successful long-term achievement was certainly the relocation of the GNO in 2017 from its former venue, the historic Olympia Theater located in the center of Athens, to its newly built headquarters in the Stavros Niarchos Foundation Cultural Center (SNFCC), a state-of-the-art performing arts center designed by famous architect Renzo Piano, which includes new facilities for the National Library of Greece (NLG) and for the Greek National Opera (GNO) (new 1,400-seat Opera Hall), located in a 210,000 m² park nearby Athens center, in Palaio Faliro, on the Athens riviera.
-Notably, in 2014, before the move, Michailidis conducted a strikingly poetic live performance of the GNO orchestra on the construction site of the SNFCC, during which 10 tower cranes literally “danced” to the music of Gustav Holst's The Planets, with Renato Zanella's unique choreography.
+One of Michailidis' long-term achievements was the relocation of the GNO in 2017 from its former venue, the historic Olympia Theater located in the center of Athens; to its newly built headquarters in the Stavros Niarchos Foundation Cultural Center (SNFCC), a performing arts center designed by architect Renzo Piano.
+The center includes new facilities for the National Library of Greece (NLG) and for the Greek National Opera (GNO) (new 1,400-seat Opera Hall), located in a 210,000 m² park nearby Athens center, in Palaio Faliro, on the Athens riviera.
+Notably, in 2014, before the move, Michailidis conducted a live performance of the GNO orchestra on the construction site of the SNFCC, during which 10 tower cranes “danced” to the music of Gustav Holst's The Planets, with Renato Zanella's unique choreography.